Sean-Mc-Mahon/McTasticRecipes/README.md

 ## Existing Features

 ### Elements on every page
-- Navbar
+- **Navbar**
-    - The navigation bar features the PCR logo in the top left corner.
-The logo and name are links to the home page.
+    - The navigation bar features a logo and name in the top left corner, both are links to the home page.
+Navigation links are in the top right.
+An animation slides the logo, name and navigation links into view on loading but only on the home page in order that it not be too distracting while navigationg the site.

     - For visitors to the site who are not logged in, list items links are available for them to use.
-        1. Cooking
+        1. Login
-        2. Baking
+        2. Register
-        3. Snacks
+        3. Units
-        4. Login
-        5. Register

     - For users who are logged in, the list items are as follows:
-        1. Cooking
+        1. Logout
-        2. Baking
+        2. Add Recipes
-        3. Snacks
+        3. Profile
-        4. Logout
+        4. Users
-        5. Profile
+        5. Units
-        6. Add Recipe

     - Python determines if the user is logged in or not by checking `if 'user' in session` and passes this data to Jinja to display the correct navbar for the user.

-    - On small screens the navbar is collapsed into a burger icon on small screens.
+    - On the smaller resolutions (tablet, mobile) the navbar is collapsed into a burger icon.
+A slide out menu opens when the burger icon is clicked.

-- Footer
+- **Footer**

-    - The footer features:
+    The footer features:
-        - Newsletter signup
+        - Newsletter signup: Users may submit an email to request a newsletter.
-        - Directory
+        - Key Information
         - Copyright Information
         - Links to social media platforms.

-- All Pages -

-- Home -

-Parallax hero image

-Welcome Message

-Grid of recipes.
+### Individual Pages

-- Cooking/Baking/Snacks -
+- **Home**

-This section contains a gallery of recipes.
+    The index page has a search bar, filter and sort feature.
+The search feature searches for keywords in recipe titles and ingredients.
+If a user performs a search they will be able to sort the search results. <br>
+    The sort feature allows users to sort the results by A-Z, Z-A, latest created and oldest created. <br>
+    The filter allows users to display recipes under the categories of cooking, baking, snacks or all. <br>
+    The main section of the home page displays cards for each recipe.
+On small devices the cards may be expnded to reveal more information (one card per row on small devices, two cards per row on medium devices). <br>
+    On large devices users can hover over cards to reveal more information (3 cards per row). <br>
+    Pagination links allow users to navigate to the next page of results (6 per page).

-- Contact -
+- **Single Recipes**

-This section has a form where users can contact the site administer.
+    A search function is available below the navigation.
+The sort and filter functions not available as there is only one recipe. <br>
+    The recipe image and information rows are revealed using animations upon loading.
+The recipe title is displayed on top with a link to the creator profile below. <br>
+    On larger devices the content is displayed in two columns, on the left an image which may be clicked to enlarge if a valid image is provided, if not a blank image with the recipe title is displayed. <br>
+    Under the image are icons to summarize key information about the recipe, tooltips give further context on large devices.
+Alternatively a key guide to the icons is provided in the footer.<br>
+    On the right are the ingredients and instructions which may be toggled.
+Checkboxes allow the user to mark off ingredients and steps as they progress. <br>
+    If viewed by the creater a recipe may be edited or deleted.
+If viewed by the admin a recipe may be deleted.

-- Login -
+- **Login**

     This section contains a form where users may login and be redirected to their profile.
+Below the form is a link to register.

-- Register -
+- **Register**

     This section contains a form where users may register and be redirected to their profile.

-- Profile -
+- **Profile**

     This section contains a form where users may update their information and view their recipes.

-- Add Recipes -
+- **Add Recipes**

     This section contains a form where users may provide details for their recipes.
+Asterixes are used where a field is required.
+Dropdowns are used for multiple choice fields and switches are used for binary choices.
+When the user inputs a valid image url a preview image will take the place of a placeholder image. <br>
+    A list of ingredients is displayed under the form for users to reference for calory informtion as they add ingredients to their recipes.

+- **Profile**

+    This section displays the user name and number of recipes in a card at the top as well as a welcome message if they are after logging in. <br>
+    Below this card the recipes created by the user are displayed and if the user has contributed more than 6 recipes then pagination links are displayed below the recipes.

-## Features Left to Implement
+# Features Left to Implement

+- **Image Hosting** <br>
+    Currently, images are stored by pointing to an external url and pulling the image from there.
+I plan to eventually add the option to allow the user to upload an image to the server instead as this will make it easier for the user.

-- Blog.
+-   **Deleted Recipes**

-- Option to provide video instructions.

-- Floating to top button:
-    - A floating button appears on the lower right of the screen when the user starts to scroll downwards.
-Clicking this moves the view back up to the top of the page.
-I added this feature because some pages can be quite long and the navbar is not fixed to the top of the page.
-    - Adding the class `.active` to the `#to-top-button` changes it's `opacity` from `0` to `0.5`, which gave me the ability to animate the change gently.
-The opacity is increased again to `1` on hover.
+    When a recipe/user is deleted it is/they are gone forever.
+Instead, I'd like to have them stored in a deleted items list for review by an admin.

 ##### back to [top](#table-of-contents)

-## Technologies Used
+# Technologies Used

 1. **HTML (Hyper Text Markup Language):** Used throughout the site;
    https://developer.mozilla.org/en-US/docs/Web/HTML